 We must receive at our principal executive offices by May 28, 2019 any proposal of a shareholder intended to be presented at our 2019 Annual Meeting of Shareholders and to be included in our proxy, notice of meeting and proxy statement related to the 2019 Annual Meeting of Shareholders pursuant to Rule 14a-8 under the Securities Exchange Act of 1934.
 Such proposals should be submitted to us by certified mail, return receipt requested.
 Proposals of shareholders submitted outside the processes of Rule 14a-8 under the Securities Exchange Act of 1934, or Non-Rule 14a-8 Proposals, in connection with the 2019 Annual Meeting of Shareholders must be received by us in accordance with our advance notice procedures, which require that shareholders that desire to submit Non-Rule 14a-8 proposals submit the applicable notice to us not before August 25, 2019 and no later than September 24, 2019.
-Our proxy related to the 2019 Annual Meeting of Shareholders will give discretionary authority to the proxy holders to vote with respect to all Non-Rule 14a-8 Proposals received by us after August 11, 2019.
+Our proxy related to the 2019 Annual Meeting of Shareholders will give discretionary authority to the proxy holders to all Non-Rule 14a-8 Proposals received by us after August 11, 2019.
+Our proxy related to the 2018 Annual Meeting of Shareholders gives discretionary authority to the proxy holders to vote with respect to all Non-Rule 14a-8 Proposals received by us after August 11, 2019.
 Our proxy related to the 2018 Annual Meeting of Shareholders gives discretionary authority to the proxy holders to vote with respect to all Non-Rule 14a-8 Proposals received by us after August 11, 2018.
-If Item 4 is approved by the requisite vote at our 2018 Annual Meeting of Shareholders, eligible shareholders will have the ability to submit director nominees for inclusion in our proxy statement for the 2019 Annual Meeting of Shareholders, provided that such shareholders meet the requirements for proxy access set forth in our Code of Regulations.
+If Item 4 is approved by the requisite vote at our 2018 Annual Meeting of Shareholders, eligible shareholders will have the ability to submit director nominees for inclusion in our proxy statement for the 2019 Annual Meeting of Shareholders.